WSET Level 2 Help & Support

 We think it is best to make multiple passes through the exam paper.
 Some questions you will know the answer straight away.
 Others maybe 50:50 and some will be 'I have no idea but I may be able to work it out'.
 We suggest the following exam technique:

 Go through and answer all the questions you are certain about.
 Questions you are unsure of fill in the answer sheet with your best guess (you can change it later on if needed).
 Do not get bogged down at this point, any question you are unsure of mark the exam question sheet with a ? margin.
 Also mark the question paper with basic notes on the question sheet to help you later on, such as a light line through obviously wrong answers or underline a key point.

 Every 10 questions check that the number you are filling in aligns with the question (yes I have made this mistake and this check has saved me from a disaster!).

 After your first cut through, go back through the questions you marked with a ?
 Read the question carefully and cross out answers you know are wrong.
 Make sure the exam reflects the best answer you can.

-Make a final pass through all questinos not marked with a "?".
+Make a final pass through all questions not marked with a "?".
 Often silly mistakes can be spotted in the answers you were most confident about.

-If you run out of time at least you would have given your best answers you can and have at least given a guess for all questions.
+If you run out of time at least you would have given the best answers you can and have at least given a guess for all questions.

-If you do not manage to pass the paper the first time either with ThirtyFifty or another provider, we do allow additional students to resit the exam with us for a fee of £70.
+If you do not manage to pass the paper the first time either with ThirtyFifty or another provider, we can arrange for you to resit the exam with us for a fee of £70.
 The dates below are the next available courses with the exam being held on the final day of the course.
-Dates for the second half of 2014 will be released after March 2014.